-Jammu and Kashmir DDC elections 2020: Voting begins for eighth and final phase
+Jammu and Kashmir DDC elections 2020: Voting underway for eighth and final phase

 Jammu, Dec 19: Voting for the eighth and final phase of the District Development Council (DDC) elections in Jammu and Kashmir began on Saturday.
 Braving the cold weather conditions, voters arrived at the polling stations.